How to Get Sponsors for an Event A Fundraiser’s Guide

 Targeting the right sponsors increases the likelihood of securing partnerships and ensures a good mission fit.
 That said, this first step in the partnership process involves researching and identifying companies that align with your nonprofit’s mission, goals, and target audience.

 We recommend looking for companies with a history of philanthropy or partnerships with nonprofits like yours.
 Then, analyze their marketing or corporate social responsibility goals to ensure alignment with your organization.
 From there, you can use tools like LinkedIn, networking events, or local business directories to identify and engage with prospective sponsors.
-And don’t forget to look for companies with existing relationships to your cause, such as employee giving engagement!
+And don’t forget to look for companies with existing relationships to your cause, such as employee giving engagement, either!
+Your donors’ employers are going to be some of your greatest prospects, while you can use other components to narrow down your list and target your focus.

-What to track at this stage: Potential sponsors, companies to reach out to
+What to track at this stage: Potential sponsors, companies to reach out to, your donors’ employers

 2. Develop a Compelling Sponsorship Proposal